by Kate Dunlop Seamans

 The college's emphasis on combining a strong liberal arts and sciences foundation with professional preparation means that every student must complete at least one internship before they graduate.
-Harrington Center surveys show that 43 percent of those internships lead to job offers.
+Harrington Center for Experiential Learning surveys show that 43 percent of those internships lead to job offers.

 Although an internship with Ameriprise Financial Services in 2011 fulfilled Nguyen's internship requirement and affirmed her passion for finance, she wanted to explore other aspects of business, such as marketing, business development and event planning.
 She signed on with the institute and secured a position as a special events intern at Hayes and Associates, a public relations firm.
 In her first week, Nguyen was given a cubicle and a list of VIPs to call and recruit for event sponsorships.

 “It was a challenge because I was not confident talking on the phone with my accent,” Nguyen explains as she passes the Martin Luther King Jr. National Memorial.
 “My first few calls were horrible; people asked me to repeat myself a lot.
 I didn't want to tell my supervisor I could not do it, so I went home and practiced in front of the mirror.
 The next day I did a lot better.”